andreagiassi/microservice-rbac-user-management/README.md

 # Role Based Access Control User Management Microservice

 #### Author
-This microservice project has been created in February 2020 by Andrea Giassi.
+This project has been created in February 2020 by Andrea Giassi.

 Andrea he's an italian Agile professional and Software Engineer actives in web systems and services.
-Since 2002, Andrea is working in the IT market for several different companies and start ups and it has contributed to the success of several solutions and products.
+Since 2002, Andrea is working in the IT market for several different companies and start ups and it has contributed to the success of several solutions and products with roles from senior developer to manager and product owner.

-Connect and discover more here: https://www.linkedin.com/in/andreagiassi/
+Connect here:
+https://www.linkedin.com/in/andreagiassi/

 #### Overview
-Goal of this project is to offer a general purpose Java microservice for user's data management.
+Goal of this project is to offer a generic user's data management microservice.

-The project is handling the user account's data, contacts and addresses and offers an implemented solution to manage a Role Base Access Control system (RBAC).
-RBAC allows you to defines the necessary roles for your application, defines the permissions to associate to the roles and to grant the roles on the users.
+The need to manage a user base for an online system is very frequent.
+This microservice can offer a good and solid starting point for managing your accounts.
+Thanks to the RBAC implementation, it is possible to define the roles and permissions for the specific application through REST apis and subsequently apply these roles to users.

+This project lends itself very well to implement new prototypes or to create new solutions based on microservice architecture.

 The project is thought using the Docker technologies with two different containers:
 * Spring Boot REST apis: that exposing the services
 * MySql 8.0 database: that is storing/retrieving the information

 The code has been tested (more than 100 tests) using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.

+Here below the releavant features.

-#### User management features: user data accounts
+#### User management features

 * Register a new user account
 * Login with username & password